robert-westenberger/knowledgebase/sicp-js-exercises.md

 #### Exercise 2.81
 a.
 They are called in an infinite loop since apply_generic just keeps converting the types back and forth and calling apply_generic again (nothing changes).
-b. apply_generic has to check if two args have the same type so as to not coerce them.
+b. coercions for the same type don't really need to be added to the coercion table.
+If attempting to coerce two args of the same type, it will return "No method" since the relevant function for the two types wasn't found anyway.